EarthScope/mseed3-utils/README.md

-# xSEED-Utils
+# miniSEED3-Utils
-**This repository contains command line utilities to verify xSEED standard files**
+**This repository contains command line utilities to verify miniSEED 3 files**
-- XSEED Validator
+- miniSEED 3 Validator
-  - Validates a single or collection of xSEED files
+  - Validates a single or collection of miniSEED 3 files
-- XSEED2Text
+- mseed2text
-  - Prints the contents of a selected xSEED file in text format to the terminal
+  - Prints the contents of a selected miniSEED 3 file in text format to the terminal
-- XSEED2JSON
+- mseed2json
-   - Prints the contents of a selected xSEED file in JSON format to the terminal
+  - Prints the contents of a selected miniSEED 3 file in JSON format to the terminal

 ### Dependencies
 1. cmake >= 2.8.0
 2. libmseed >= 3.0
 3. WJElement > 1.3

 NOTE: libmseed and WJElement are automatically installed locally via make

 ### Supported Platforms
 - Linux